Studying with us in 2021/22

 This will allow you to complete a credit bearing, 20 week Professional Placement as an integral part of your Master’s Degree.
 The purpose of the Professional Placement is to improve your employability and transferable skills.
 The placement experience will allow you to evidence your professional skills, attitudes and behaviours at the point of entry to the postgraduate job market.

 You will be responsible for finding and securing your own placement.
-The University, however, will draw on its extensive network of local, regional and national employers to support you in finding a suitable placement to complement your chosen area of study, with support from our Careers+ team as well as advice and guidance from your School.
+The University, however, will draw on its extensive network of local, regional and national employers to support you in finding a suitable placement to complement your chosen area of study, with support from our Careers+ team as well as advice and guidance from your Faculty.

 Please note that placements will only be confirmed following a competitive, employer-led selection process, therefore the University will not be able to guarantee placements for students who have registered for the ‘with Professional Placement’ course.